-Based on the outlined objectives of the projects and related demands towards a better integrated Earth Science in a digitized research environment, five work packages have been defined and are detailed below.
+Based on the outlined objectives of the projects and related demands towards a better integrated Earth Science in a digitized research environment, five work packages have been defined:

 WP1: SMART Monitoring Designs deals with advancing monitoring strategies by using methodologies of WP2 to e.g. detect observational gaps and refine sensor layouts to allow better and statistically robust extrapolation.
 Possibilities to include opportunistic sensors, i.e. devices operated for other purposes but providing useful observations will be investigated.
-This WP will provide (near-) real-time data that need to be quality control/assured (QC/QA methods from WP2) and processed for e.g. rapid data exploration aiming at event detection through visual and computational methodologies (WP2) for an adaptive monitoring.
-WP1 will define the demands of the natural science community towards the data science tasks of WP2.
+WP1 will provide (near-) real-time data that need to be quality control/assured (QC/QA methods from WP2) and processed for e.g. rapid data exploration aiming at event detection through visual and computational methodologies (WP2) for an adaptive monitoring.

 WP5: Project Management will administratively manage the project; establish a Scientific Advisory Board, plan meetings, symposia and a summer school.